🎉

 • ‘Techie’ recruiters & technology adoption

 Traditional enterprises lack tech-enabled human resources teams.
-Modern-day technical recruiters need to have close technology exposure for effective hiring
+Modern-day technical recruiters need exposure to AI talent acquisition tools for more effective hiring.

 This article has been prepared based on the Thought Leadership session by Vijay Swaminathan, CEO & Co-Founder of Draup, at the virtual event on NEW IDEAS AND TACTICS FOR SUCCESSFUL DIVERSITY RECRUITING.